 1941/42 – Formal offer of services to armed forces as part of the war effort.

-1972 – Optometrists given the right to the title “Doctor.”
+1972 – Manitoba optometrists given the right to use the title “Doctor.”

 1978 – CNIB (Canadian National Institute for the Blind) formally recognizes Manitoba optometry with the addition of an optometrist to the provincial CNIB Board.